In this article, you’ll find answers to questions like:

 In some situations, formula feeding can save lives.
 According to the Office on Women’s Health:

 Your baby may need formula if you have a health condition or a work schedule not conducive to breastfeeding and you don’t have access to donor breast milk.
 Talk to your doctor before feeding your baby anything besides your breast milk.
-If you need help finding a doctor or insurance, or help paying for formula, you can call Healthy Mother, Healthy Babies of Palm Beach County.
+If you need help finding a doctor or insurance, or help paying for formula, you can call Healthy Mother, Healthy Babies of Palm Beach County at 1-888-414-4642.

 TIPS FOR BREASTFEEDING IN PUBLIC

 Even with the growing awareness of the benefits of breastfeeding, you may find it difficult to do it in public.
 Remember you aren't doing anything inappropriate by feeding your baby.
-The Office on Women’s Health offers these tips:
+The Office of Women's Health offers these tips:

 - Wear clothes that allow easy access to your breasts, such as tops that pull up from the waist or button down.

-- Practice at home to ensure you’re only revealing as much as you’re comfortable with.
+- Practice at home to ensure you’re revealing only as much as you’re comfortable with.

 - Breastfeed your baby before fussiness sets in so you have time to get to a comfortable place or position to feed.